yuanhang-liu/yuanhang-liu.github.io/_pages/about.md

 ---
 Hi!
 I'm Yuanhang Liu, a Master student in [King's College London](https://www.kcl.ac.uk/) and my major is Robotics.
 Before that, I got my bachelor degree of Robotics from School of Mechanical and Electrical Engineering at [China University of Mining and Technology, Beijing](https://www.cumtb.edu.cn/)

-My primary research interests focus on Deep learning, Intelligent Robot, LLM  and Natural Language Processing (NLP), especial about Sentiment Analisis.
+My primary research interests focus on Deep learning, Intelligent Robot, Large Language Model(LLM) and Natural Language Processing (NLP), especial about Sentiment Analysis.

-This is the front page of a website that is powered by the [academicpages template](https://github.com/academicpages/academicpages.github.io) and hosted on GitHub pages.
-[GitHub pages](https://pages.github.com) is a free service in which websites are built and hosted from code and data stored in a GitHub repository, automatically updating when a new commit is made to the respository.
-This template was forked from the [Minimal Mistakes Jekyll Theme](https://mmistakes.github.io/minimal-mistakes/) created by Michael Rose, and then extended to support the kinds of content that academics have: publications, talks, teaching, a portfolio, blog posts, and a dynamically-generated CV.
-You can fork [this repository](https://github.com/academicpages/academicpages.github.io) right now, modify the configuration and markdown files, add your own PDFs and other content, and have your own site for free, with no ads!
-An older version of this template powers my own personal website at [stuartgeiger.com](http://stuartgeiger.com), which uses [this Github repository](https://github.com/staeiou/staeiou.github.io).

 A data-driven personal website
 ======